Can I Recover the Cost of Training if an Employee Leaves my Company?

-This is a question we get a lot, and some of our clients get frustrated that after investing in training, an employee chooses to leave them and move elsewhere.
-One specific example is below:
+“Can I recover the cost of training if an employee leaves my company?”
+This is a question we get a lot before making an employee training repayment agreement.
+We understand a lot of business owners get frustrated that after investing in training, an employee chooses to leave them and move elsewhere.

 You should also advise the employee when you are acknowledging receipt of resignation and confirming final payment details, that the cost of the course will be deducted from final pay.
-This ensures you have communicated this to your employee, and you also have a paper trail should the employee try to pursue it.
+This ensures you have communicated this to your employee.
+It also means you have a paper trail should the employee try to pursue it.

 The terms of the repayment in the employee training repayment agreement should be reasonable and proportional to the costs incurred by the employer and the benefit to the employee.
 The repayment amount might also be scaled depending on how long the employee remained with the company after the training.

 End Relationships Positively